replit-archive/jq-console/README.md

 Several CSS classes are provided to help stylize the console:

 * `jqconsole`: The main console container.
+* `jqconsole, jqconsole-blurred`: The main console container, when not in focus.
 * `jqconsole-cursor`: The cursor.
 * `jqconsole-header`: The welcome message at the top of the console.
 * `jqconsole-input`: The prompt area during input.
 May have multiple lines.